maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Error messages: use caserror.class more fully to use user information to target error messages.
 2. Remove all "cte" code from Maxima - mostly install.

-Done:

-1. Add in functionality to display Maxima expressions as [trees](../Authoring/Trees.md) with CSS using  `disptree`.
-2. Load the `diag` package for better linear algebra support.
-3. Better layout on the question testing page.
-4. Question variables and feedback variables are now in monospace.

 ## For "inputs 2"?